 Results 1 - 9 of 9

-A short drama in a residential school depicting scenes between a young man with severe learning disabilities, and both his key worker and social worker.
-The film introduces the principles of the Mental Capacity Act and emphasises the importance of consultation in best interests' decision-making.
+Short training video drama for care staff in a residential school depicting scenes between a young man with severe learning disabilities, and his key worker and social worker.
+It introduces the principles of the Mental Capacity Act and emphasises the importance of consultation in best interests' decision-making.

 SCIE/NICE recommendations on looked after children: Promoting the quality of life of looked-after children and young people